cdpuk/ha-bestway/README.md

 ## Improvement ideas

+Achieve faster (or even local) updates.
 * Capture more traffic from the mobile app to work out how it receives updates so quickly.
-The integration currently has to poll, but the app is able to reflect changes based on physical button presses on the Spa within a fraction of a second.
-A brief recent attempt suggested that the Android app may have certificate pinning enabled, making this slightly harder than expected.
+* The integration currently has to poll, but the mobile app is able to reflect changes based on physical button presses on the Spa within a fraction of a second.
+* A brief recent attempt suggested that the Android app may have certificate pinning enabled, making this slightly harder than expected.
+Perpahs decompilation is an easier route.
+* We know the spa talks directly to the cloud using MQTT.
+Traffic captures against the Android app appeared to show only HTTPS traffic.

 ## Acknowledgements